 As soon as Thanksgiving arrives, people start hanging their Christmas lights and keep them shining brightly until the New Year.
 But all that holiday cheer comes with some extra dollar signs on your electricity bill.

 In 2017, Wonkblog’s northern Minnesota bureau did some math to see how much all of those twinkling lights are really costing you, calculating the total cost of running your lights from Black Friday to New Year’s.
-That’s a grand total of 45 days, running 12 hours per day, with an electricity price of 12 cents per kilowatt-hour.
+That’s a grand total of 45 days, running 12 hours per day, assuming an electricity price of 12 cents per kilowatt-hour.

 - C9 incandescent, string of 25 lights = $15.12